Chad Seewagen, Ph.D.

 Benjamin Lee

-Ben is a naturalist and insect ecologist who joined Great Hollow in the summer of 2023 as our new Preserve Steward & Naturalist.
-Ben received a B.S. in Conservation Biology from the SUNY College of Environmental Science and Forestry in 2016 and has since worked as a biological technician for Cornell University and the CDC, respectively assisting with research on insect-pest management and mosquito transmission of malaria.
+Preserve Steward & Naturalist Ben is a naturalist and insect ecologist who joined Great Hollow in the summer of 2023 as our new Preserve Steward and Naturalist.
+Ben received a B.S. in Conservation Biology from the SUNY College of Environmental Science and Forestry in 2016 and then worked as a biological technician for Cornell University and the CDC, respectively assisting with research on insect-pest management and mosquito transmission of malaria.
 He has also led environmental outreach programs for SUNY-ESF and a local summer camp, and held prior positions involving landscaping, farming, and private estate maintenance.
 At Great Hollow, Ben is responsible for the maintenance of our trail network, grounds, and facilities, and habitat management for native plants and wildlife.
-Ben also coordinates and leads many of Great Hollow’s community events and outreach initiatives.
+He is currently working towards a Master Woodland Manager certification from the Connecticut Forest & Parks Association.
+Ben also coordinates and leads many of Great Hollow’s outreach programs.

 Tara Ewers